 Questions

-The Samueli Foundation intends to use AI tools to help us manage the OC Plus Fund application process.
+The Samueli Foundation may use AI-supported tools to help manage portions of the OC+ Fund application process.